NovoNordisk-OpenSource/manual-approval-action/readme.md

 - To approve: Comment with `"approved"`, `"approve"`, `"lgtm"`, or `"yes"`
 - To deny: Comment with `"denied"`, `"deny"`, or `"no"`

+4. The action monitors the issue comments and look for the specified keywords.
+The logic filters out comments and sentences that are more than 1 word to avoid false positives.
-4. Once the required number of approvals is reached, the workflow continues
+5. Once the required number of approvals is reached, the workflow continues
-5. If the request is denied and `fail-on-denial` is enabled, the workflow will fail; otherwise, denial of approval will cause the workflow to be `cancelled`
+6. If the request is denied and `fail-on-denial` is enabled, the workflow will fail; otherwise, denial of approval will cause the workflow to be `cancelled`
-6. After completion, the issue is automatically closed
+7. After completion, the issue is automatically closed

 ## Contributing